 However, agricultural activities have altered this landscape.
-These activities have included vegetation clearing, mechanical excavation, cultivation, cropping, grazing and tree planting.
+These activities have included vegetation clearing, mechanical excavation, cultivation, cropping, grazing and pine tree planting.

 Land clearing and cultivation in particular, have resulted in disturbance of ground surface and churning of sediments, erosion and redeposit of soil.
+The hill crest had been densely vegetated with radiata pines, most of which have been removed as they aged.